 Details on the newly launched products:

-- NeoFS (NEO distributed file system): Aimed at fulfilling the ever increasing need for data, NeoFS represents NEO’s commitment to building a decentralized data storage system designed for next-gen Internet.
+- NeoFS (NEO distributed file system): Aimed at fulfilling the ever-increasing need for data, NeoFS represents NEO’s commitment to building a decentralized data storage system designed for the next-gen Internet.
 Integrated with the NEO blockchain, NeoFS offers privacy, security, fault tolerance, scalability, and performance.